 The CNP-TEPC requires a specific internal pressure in order to function properly.
 Since this constitutes a pressurized vessel, a Finite Element Analysis (FEA) was used to determine a safe pressure vessel design.
 The FEA included two different scenarios, both with atmospheric pressure outside (which simulates the case on the ground, the largest pressure differential) and the pressure vessel internal pressure at 30 torr.
 The two FEAs were the cases of the 10G vertical shock and the 5G horizontal shock tests.
-The results of the 10G vertical FEA can be found in Figure 7 on the left side, and the results of the 5G horizontal shock FEA are shown on the right.
+The results of the 10G vertical FEA can be found in Figure 5 on the left side, and the results of the 5G horizontal shock FEA are shown on the right.
 Overall, the lowest factor of safety is 5.8.
 This should ensure the pressure vessel will survive the entire balloon flight.
-Once constructed, the pressure vessel will undergo vacuum and thermovac testing to ensure proper functioning before HASP integration.

-Figure 7: Factor of safety for the 10G vertical shock FEA (left) and 5G horizontal shock FEA (right), including the pressurized vessel with atmospheric pressure.
+Figure 6: Factor of safety for the 10G vertical shock FEA (left) and 5G horizontal shock FEA (right), including the pressurized vessel with atmospheric pressure.
 The lowest factor of safety was found to be 5.8.